 Our Mission Statement: Inspiring sustainable growth of a healthy urban community through trees, green spaces, food, education, training and job opportunities.
 We aspire to provide a greener tomorrow for our Detroit.

 Between 1950 and 1980, around 500,000 trees were lost in Detroit to Dutch elm disease, urban expansion and attrition.
+Troubled by this deforestation of a great city, Elizabeth Gordon Sachs devoted herself to reforesting the city.
+She played a key role in the 1989 founding of The Greening of Detroit.
 During that same time, economic constraints prohibited the city from replacing those trees.
 The Greening of Detroit was founded in 1989 with a single focus in mind – restore the city's tree infrastructure.

 Who We Are

 Our work wouldn’t be possible without our dedicated sponsors.
 Thank you for all your support!

 Chosen for their skill and enthusiasm, our staff is driven to make a greener tomorrow.

 Meet our dedicated group of 2014 Advisors & Commissioners for The Greening of Detroit.